kkots/GGXrdFasterLoadingTimes/README.md

 - 2025 March 3: Fixed a crash when mashing through the loading screen in offline versus human vs human.
 To apply the patch again you need to find an unpatched backup copy of GuiltyGearXrd.exe and apply the new patcher to it.
 - 2025 March 4: Version 1.2: Signed the executable, so that it is less likely that it gets flagged by Windows Defender as a virus.
+- 2025 March 8: Version 1.3: Changed the type of the app from console to window, so that it gets flagged less often as a virus by Windows Defender.
+Linux version of the patcher unchanged.